xrachhel/noteTaker/README.md

 1. Navigate into noteTaker file in terminal
 2. run 'npm install' to install dependencies (express) needed for this application
 3. Run 'npm start' in terminal, a message saying 'APP listening on PORT 3000' will be displayed.
 This means the application is running on your server.
-4. Type in 'localhost:3000' in your browser
+4. Type in 'localhost:3000' in your browser, and the site will appear.

 ![gif](public/assets/siteDemo.gif)